MontreaI/BMP-WAV-File-Compression-and-Decompression-App/README.md

 ## Instructions
 There are two versions of the application in their appropriately named folders, in each folder are instructions on how to compile the app and produce an executable.

+## Sample Files
+A folder of samples have been created containing BMP and WAV files which you can also clone to test the app with.